 Company culture is important.
 At least that is what over 90% of CEOs and CFOs who responded to a Forbes survey said.
 It’s important because hiring the wrong person can lead to all kinds of problems, including lost profit and productivity.

-With interactive video, you can get to know potential employees, before you hire them.
-Deloitte New Zealand created a gamified recruitment video that allows candidates to walk in the shoes of a new recruit.
-Taking a first-person perspective, which purposely feels like a role-playing game, viewers are given the chance to make in-video decisions, and they are introduced to the culture at Deloitte in a fun, light-hearted way that is far more effective than any text job description.
+Taking a first-person perspective, which purposely feels like a role-playing game, viewers are given the chance to make in-video decisions, and they are introduced to the culture at Deloitte in a fun, light-hearted way that is far more effective than any text job description could ever be.

 (click here to interact with the video)

-Once again, the target audience here is mobile-toting millennials, many of whom will have grown up with video gaming at the heart of their adolescent lives.
+Once again, the target audience here are mobile-toting millennials and Gen Z folk, many of whom will have grown up with video gaming at the heart of their adolescent lives.
 It’s a really intelligent pivot to package recruitment in a way that speaks directly to a new tech-savvy generation of candidates in a quirky and engaging style.
-In the wrong hands, a video about a company’s culture and senior management figures could easily be stuffy and dull.
-However, Deloitte have humanised themselves in a very endearing, tongue-in-cheek style.

 Top Tip: If you’re a recruiter looking for a way to make a splash in the graduate talent pool, then why not follow Deloitte’s lead?
 Set out your wish list of candidate attributes in an interactive, engaging style that encourages your audience to delve deeper into your company’s culture.